MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 the Australian National University.
 His work focuses on studying membrane biophysics through molecular dynamics simulations coupled with enhanced sampling techniques.
-Hugo can be found on github as
-@hmacdope and on twitter as [@hugomacdermott][hmacdope-twitter].
+Hugo can be found on github as [@hmacdope][hmacdope-github] and on twitter as [@hugomacdermott][hmacdope-twitter].
 When not hard at work Hugo can be found running or mountain biking in the Canberra hills.

 Through GSoC Hugo aims to bring the TNG next generation trajectory format to the simulation community and he will document his experience at